|

 Classes will meet weekly and some class meetings will consist primarily of planning or implementing your research.
 A detailed class schedule is attached outlining topics of discussion, chapter assignments, other written assignments and assignment dates.

-During the course of the semester, you will be responsible for developing many component assignments culminating with the final research paper.
+During the course of the semester, you will be responsible for sequentially developing the component parts of a research paper leading up to the final draft, while reading and learning about research methodology for the behavioral sciences.
 In addition, you will be required to make a formal presentation in a research symposium at the conclusion of the semester.
 Descriptions of the assignments follow.

-In conjunction with your reading for your specific topic, your handouts, textbook and class lectures and discussions, you will develop a framework and basis for your research.
+In conjunction with your reading on your specific topic, your handouts, textbook and class lectures and discussions, you will develop a framework and basis for your research.
 This will begin your opening section of your research paper.
-The introduction will include an overview of the research, a statement of the problem and the issues and background that prompted your interest in exploring the topic and undertaking the research.
+The introduction will include an overview of the research, the issues and background that prompted your interest in exploring the topic and undertaking the research and a statement of the problem.
+This section also will include the purpose of your study, the theoretical foundation of your research, the research question and sub questions, definition of terms and limitations.

 III.
-Develop Preliminary Outline of Review of the Related Literature and References **
+Develop Outline of Review of Related Literature and References ** Graded, 25 Points

-During your library visit, you will learn much about searching the periodical literature.
+During your library visit, you will learn much about searching the periodical literature through online databases.
 You should use this time to search for related journal articles and studies pertaining to your research topic.
-In this assignment, you will be asked to review and read the literature and develop your outline for the review of the related literature, along with identification of the reference sources you will use or have identified up to this point.
-Your list of references should be properly formatted using the APA format and placed on a AReferences@ page at the end of your outline.
+In this assignment, you will be asked to review and read the literature about your topic and develop your outline for the review of the related literature, along with identification of the reference sources and studies you will use or have identified up to this point.
+Your list of references should be properly formatted using the APA format and placed on a References page at the end of your outline.
 You will also learn how to develop a preliminary outline of your total paper in order to understand how the review of literature fits into the overall paper.

 IV.
-Conduct a Review of the Related Literature (25 Points)
+Complete Review of Related Literature Chapter **Graded, 25 Points

-V. Develop Research Design and Data Analysis Plan (25 Points)
+V. Develop Research Design and Data Analysis Plan **Graded, 25 Points

 You can also include in an appendix any attachments you wish to show your peers and readers.
 Finally, you must include a list of references.
 Your papers will be read and evaluated by your instructor and your classmates.
 However, the instructor will provide the final assessment grade.
 More will be said about the development of this research paper during the course of the semester.

 VIII.
-Oral Presentation of Research Project ** (25 Points)
+Oral Presentation of Research Project ** Graded, 25 Points

 You will formally present your research findings to a panel of professionals and your peers at the research symposium.
 Your oral presentation will be evaluated by your professor using a set of criteria.
 You will present your research and findings to invited professionals who will dialogue and question you about your project.